dap-biospec/G3F/Docs/G3F_Manual.md

 The G3F (Global 3-dimensional Fit) is a simulation and fitting package for IgorPro.
 It allows to perform global spectral regression using flexible combinations of global parameters and dimensionally local (spectral) parameters on up to 3-dimensional matrix datasets.

+**General information:** G3F utilizes internal IgorPro engine (Levenberg-Marquardt algorithm) for non-linear regression and error minimization.
+Additional information on its implementaion can be found in the “Overview of Curve Fitting” section (page [III-153](https://www.wavemetrics.net/doc/igorman/III-08%20Curve%20Fitting.pdf#page=5)) of the Igor Pro manual.
+G3F reports overall chi-square of the regression and standard deviations of fitted parameters, as described in the “Estimates of Error” section (pages [III-153](https://www.wavemetrics.net/doc/igorman/III-08%20Curve%20Fitting.pdf#page=5), [III-193](https://www.wavemetrics.net/doc/igorman/III-08%20Curve%20Fitting.pdf#page=45), and [III-196/197](https://www.wavemetrics.net/doc/igorman/III-08%20Curve%20Fitting.pdf#page=48)) of the Igor Pro manual.
+G3F does not support weighted analysis at this time.

-**How to use this manual:** This manual summarizes the capabilities of the G3F software IgorPro macro.
-The functions of all features are briefly summarized and documented for easy reference.
+**How to use this manual:** This document summarizes the features and capabilities of the G3F software package for IgorPro.
 Basic knowledge of Igor Pro operation and data structures within Igor Pro is assumed. **For quick help, hover over functions on the control panel for simple tooltips.**

 For further detail on individual functions, consult the [G3F API](https://github.com/dap-biospec/G3F/blob/master/Docs/G3F_API.md)

 ### **Installation**